meetkabeershah/meetkabeershah.github.io/_posts/2015-9-27-taging-tags.md

 **Why a tag is important?**

 A tag ensures that the posts are categorized under correct field of study.
-So the searches become more and more easy.
+So searcing for a post becomes more easy.

+And you do need to ask about your *glasses*.